fmillion-mnsu/cs306-s25/G_ASSIGN1.md

 > If you disabled the Windows Firewall rule that blocks pings, this command will turn that rule back on:
 >
 > `netsh advfirewall firewall set rule name="File and Printer Sharing (Echo Request - ICMPv4-In)" new enable=No`
+>
+> Remember that you need to run the command on an Administrator command prompt.

 ## If you have trouble